dbuntyz/Jenkins-Pipelines/Jenkins-NodeJS-Pipeline-EC2-Deploy/README.md

 ### Step 1: Install OpenJDK

-Update your system packages and install OpenJDK 21, which is required to run Jenkins:
+Update your system packages and install OpenJDK 21 or whichever is latest, which is required to run Jenkins:

-`sudo apt update && sudo apt upgrade -y && sudo apt install openjdk-21-jdk -y`
+`sudo apt update && sudo apt upgrade -y && sudo apt install openjdk-21-jdk -y` #JDK installation may differ to latest version

 ### Step 2: Install Jenkins